Tap icon

 Classification

-Spinal cord compression (SCC) can be further classified as intramedullary SCC, leptomeningeal SCC, or extradural SCC depending on the tumor site [1].
+Spinal cord compression (SCC) can be further classified as intramedullary, leptomeningeal, or extradural, depending on the tumor site [1].
 Malignant extradural SCC occurs when the tumor invades the epidural space, compressing the thecal sac [1].

 Back Pain

-The presenting symptom in 83-95% of patients is progressively severe back pain that usually precedes neurologic symptoms by weeks, often leading to delayed recognition and diagnosis of SCC.
-[2]Additional features of the back pain may yield clues as to the underlying pathophysiological mechanisms.
-For example: [2]
+Back pain is the most common presenting symptom in 83-95% of patients, typically most pronounced at night or early in the morning when adrenal steroid secretion is at its lowest [3].
+Back pain often precedes neurologic symptoms by weeks, often leading to delayed recognition and diagnosis of SCC [2].
+Additional features of the back pain may provide clues to the underlying pathophysiological mechanisms.
+For example [2]:

 • Pain worsens with recumbency – may be due to distension of the epidural venous plexus and/or diurnal variation of endogenous corticosteroids